Keith Calhoun and Chandra McCormick

-Keith Calhoun (born January 1, 1955) and Chandra McCormick (born August 27, 1957) are American photographers from New Orleans, Louisiana.
+Keith Calhoun (born January 1, 1955) and Chandra McCormick (born August 27, 1957) are American husband-and-wife team photographers from New Orleans, Louisiana.

 Calhoun moved to Los Angeles during his teenage years, where he attended Los Angeles Community College, working at KCET public radio station before returning to New Orleans to open a portrait studio.

 McComick and Calhoun met in 1978 when McCormick had her portrait made.
 Soon after, she became his apprentice, then collaborator and wife.

 Hurricane Katrina

 McCormick and Calhoun relocated temporarily to Houston during Hurricane Katrina, documenting the state of the refugee shelters while there.
 When they returned, their home was destroyed and almost two-thirds of their photographic archive had been damaged.
 The water shifted the color or cracked the film, creating an unintended artistic effect.
 The damaged images have been in the shows "Gone" and "Pitch White".

 In 2007 the couple opened a community arts center, called L9 Center for the Arts in the Lower Ninth Ward of New Orleans.
 The center serves as a gallery space, a performing arts center.